dr-yst/org-x/memory-bank/productContext.md

 3. **External Integration**: Open selected items in an external editor for editing
 4. **Directory Monitoring**: Automatically detect and update changes to org-mode files in specific directories
 5. **Keyboard Operation**: Perform all operations from the keyboard without using a mouse
+6. **Content Organization**: View first-level headlines as separate pages, with TODO headlines treated as tasks and non-TODO headlines as notes
+7. **Nested Content Handling**: Extract nested TODO items from notes and recognize nested TODO items in tasks as subtasks
+8. **Content Filtering**: Filter notes and tasks by categories, tags, and FILETAGS defined in PROPERTIES

 ## Visual Design Principles